-Summer isn’t over yet and that means there’s still plenty of time at the beach or the park.
-If you’ve got a kid that loves to read—or a kid you want to encourage the habit in—there’s no reason to stay inside.
-The Amazon Fire HD 8 Kids Edition has an endless supply of titles you can download directly to the tablet, so you don’t need to be online (and the vibrant, high-resolution, polarized screen means reading outside is easy as pie).
-Plus, there’s a two-year, worry-free guarantee and a Kid-Proof case so you can feel fine about taking it with you on-the-go.
+Fall has arrived which means plenty of after-school activities and weekends leaf-peeping and pumpkin spotting.
+But nothing goes better with the the chill in the air than a cozy day spent reading a good book.
+The Amazon Fire HD 8 Kids Edition has an endless supply of titles you can download directly to the tablet, so you don’t need to be online to read (just like a paper book!).
+Plus, there’s a two-year, worry-free guarantee and a Kid-Proof case so you can feel fine about taking it with you on-the-go, wherever your fall adventures take you.
 We’ve culled through some of our favorite books for kids to get you started as you stock your Fire Kids Edition Tablets today.
 Scroll down for our must-reads.

 Moon by Alison Oliver